• Skip to primary navigation

 • The meat will sizzle when added.

-• Don’t overcrowd the inner pot, or the short ribs will end up boiling.
+• Don’t overcrowd the inner pot, or the beef ribs will end up boiling.
 That’s why it’s important to work in batches.

 • Sear the meat without stirring, for 1–2 minutes, until nicely browned.